-All persons completing a PQ are also asked to complete a SCQ which the interviewer collects at a later date or, failing that, is returned by mail.
+All persons completing a PQ are also asked to complete a SCQ either online or hardcopy.
+The hardcopy SCQ is collected by the interviewer at a later date or, failing that, is returned by mail.
 This questionnaire comprises mainly attitudinal questions, many of which cover topics which respondents may not feel entirely comfortable answering in a face-to-face interview.
 The date that the SCQ is completed is not collected for waves 1 to 8 but is included from wave 9 onwards (scdate).
 The variable scmatch indicates whether an SCQ has been matched to the PQ.
-Table 2:5 shows the sections of the SCQ together with the letter used to identify the section.
+Table 2.5 shows the sections of the SCQ together with the letter used to identify the section.

-Table 2:5: Sections of the Self-Completion Questionnaire
+Table 2.5: Sections of the Self-Completion Questionnaire

-Topics Wave 1 Wave 5, 8, 11 and 19 Other waves
+Topics Wave 1 Waves 5, 8, 11 and 19 Other waves

-General health and well-being (SF-36) А Α А
+General health and well-being (SF-36) Α Α А

 Lifestyle and living situation В В В

 Personal and household finances С С С

 Attitudes and values D D -

-Job and workplace issues Е Е D
+Job and workplace issues E E D

-Parenting F F E
+Parenting F F Е

 Sex and age - G F